-The topics in the Dial-A-Law series provide only general information on legal issues within the Province of Alberta.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic will discuss divorce mediation.

-Mediation is a form of negotiation by which to resolve family matters regarding your children, your property, and the financial support of a spouse and children.
-Mediation is the preferred method of making decisions.
-You and your spouse will speak to what you want and then attempt to resolve your differences.
-You work out your differences.
+Mediation is a form of negotiation to resolve family matters regarding children, property, and financial support of a spouse and children.
+Mediation is the preferred method of making decisions in a divorce matter.
+You and your spouse will discuss what you want and attempt to resolve your differences.
 All decisions that are agreed to will be your own.

-The mediator is often a social worker, a psychologist, a lawyer or other professional.
+The mediator is often a social worker, psychologist, lawyer, or other professional.
 Their role is to be neutral.
 This means that they cannot side with you or your spouse.
-They do not decide what is right and wrong between you and your spouse.
-They help to keep the discussions going.
-The mediator has a duty to tell before you begin that you or your spouse may end the mediation at any time.
+They do not decide what is right or wrong between you and your spouse.
+The mediator must tell before you begin that you or your spouse may end the mediation at any time.

-Other topics include the financial situations of both you and your spouse.
+Topics can include the financial situations of both spouses.
 You and your spouse must provide full and honest information about your financial situation.
 Some homework may be required so that an accurate report can be provided.
 In another session, the topic of property division may be discussed.
-Other sessions will deal with the children, who the children will live with, child support, decision making for the children, and the visiting rights of the other parent.
+Other sessions may then deal with the children, who the children will live with, child support, decision making for the children, and the visiting rights of the other parent.
 The mediator will encourage you and your spouse to make decisions that suit your needs.

 Mediation requires compromise.
 You and your spouse must be willing to mediate without quarrelling and difficulty.
-If there is no agreement between you and your spouse after mediation, the decision-making becomes much more expensive, and more stressful.
+If there is no agreement between you and your spouse after mediation, the decision-making becomes much more expensive and stressful.
 You will no longer have the power to make the decisions yourself.
 You would need to consult with a lawyer for your Court appearance where the Court would make the decisions for you concerning your family matters.

 The cost of mediation may be shared between the spouses equally, or otherwise.
-Generally both spouses contribute to the mediation cost if the spouses are doing the negotiating themselves without lawyers.
+Generally, both spouses contribute to the mediation cost if the spouses are doing the negotiating themselves without lawyers.
 Some mediators will consider your financial situation in determining their fees.
 Ask the mediator to reduce their fees if you are having financial difficulties.